 In Flight Lounge & Bar

 At the rear of the upper cabin, you can find the A380 Onboard Lounge – a bar exclusive to First Class and Business Class passengers and a hub of activity throughout the flight.
 Drinks include premium spirits, exclusive wines, champagne, cocktails, and beers alongside hot and cold beverages served by a bartender.
-The First Class cabin also offers a walk-up bar, which is located in the nose of the plane, between the 2 lavatories.
+The First Class cabin also offers a walk-up bar, which is located at the nose of the plane, between the two lavatories.
 Before landing, the bar is transformed into a spa-like lounge with a mini-waterfall.

 Emirates offers 10MB of free Wi-Fi to each passenger during the flight (regardless of class).
 An additional 600MB could be purchased for $1 USD.
 If you exceeded that limit, you could purchase yet another 600MB for $1 USD.
 Wi-Fi did not work great, and it surprised me that you had to pay for the internet in First Class.